secretflow/spu/docs/reference/pphlo_op_doc.md

 | Result | Description |
 | :----: | ----------- |
-&laquo;unnamed&raquo; | statically shaped tensor of pred (AKA boolean or 1-bit integer) or Secret of 1-bit signless integer values or 8/16/32/64-bit signless integer or Secret of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer values or 8/16/32/64-bit unsigned integer or Secret of 8/16/32/64-bit unsigned integer values or 16-bit float or 32-bit float or 64-bit float or Secret of 16-bit float or 32-bit float or 64-bit float values or complex type with 32-bit float or 64-bit float elements or Secret of complex type with 32-bit float or 64-bit float elements values values
+| `result` | statically shaped tensor of pred (AKA boolean or 1-bit integer) or Secret of 1-bit signless integer values or 8/16/32/64-bit signless integer or Secret of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer values or 8/16/32/64-bit unsigned integer or Secret of 8/16/32/64-bit unsigned integer values or 16-bit float or 32-bit float or 64-bit float or Secret of 16-bit float or 32-bit float or 64-bit float values or complex type with 32-bit float or 64-bit float elements or Secret of complex type with 32-bit float or 64-bit float elements values values

 ### `pphlo.convolution` (spu::pphlo::ConvolutionOp)